-The PBT shall comprise two parallel sets of measuring plates, each set consisting of two plates in tandem, with a separate display console and a control computer.
+The PBT shall comprise two parallel sets of measuring plates, each set consisting of two plates in tandem, with a separate display console, a control computer and a means of measuring vehicle weight with an electrical link to the control computer.

-The PBT shall be safe to use, robustly constructed to acceptable engineering standards and able to perform a satisfactory brake test on Class III and IV vehicles, including testing four wheel drive vehicles and the single wheel of a three-wheeled vehicle.
+The PBT shall be safe to use, robustly constructed to acceptable engineering standards and able to perform a satisfactory brake test on Class VII vehicles.

+Note:

-Note: This Specification is based on a traditional PBT.
+This Specification is based on a traditional PBT.
 Any alternative approach that does not meet the requirements specified below will be considered and assessed on its merits.
 Details of any alternative approach must be submitted with the initial application.